-2017 saw an easing from the drought of 2016.
-Ground water levels returned to normal and creek and stream flows throughout the region returned to normal.
+Ground water levels remained normal and creek and stream flows throughout the region remained normal in 2018.
 Nevertheless, water conservation is very important to protecting our natural resource.
 You too can play a role in conserving water at work and at home by becoming conscious of the amount of water you are using and by looking for ways to use less whenever you can.
 It is not hard to conserve water.
 The following are some ideas that you can apply directly in your own facility or home: